Information about Bupa Foundation

 Data protection contacts

-If you have any questions, comments, complaints or suggestions in relation to this notice, or any other concerns about the way in which we process information about you, please contact our Data Protection Officer and Privacy Team at email@example.com.
+If you have any questions, comments, complaints or suggestions relating to this notice, or any other concerns about the way in which we process information about you, please contact our Privacy Team at firstname.lastname@example.org.
+You can also use this address to contact our Data Protection Officer.

 You also have a right to make a complaint to your local privacy supervisory authority.
-Bupa’s main establishment is in the UK, where the local supervisory authority is the Information Commissioner:
+Our main establishment is in the UK, where the local supervisory authority is the Information Commissioner:

 Information Commissioner's Office